elastic/chatgpt-log-analysis/README.md

 # Log Analyzer with OpenAI and Elasticsearch

-This project is a log analyzer built on Flask, powered by the OpenAI GPT-4 model and Elasticsearch.
+This project is a log analyzer built on Flask, powered by the OpenAI GPT-4 model and Elasticsearch power by ESRE.
+You will need to setup your Elasticsearch environment to use ESRE for this to work.

 It takes a user input, queries Elasticsearch for relevant log messages, and then uses the OpenAI model to analyze these logs and provide suggestions about the root cause of any identified issues.

 ## Getting Started